155QS Subject Rankings

 On your application you must provide evidence of:

-• English language or Welsh language at GCSE grade B/6 or an equivalent.
-If you require a Student visa, you must ensure your language qualification complies with UKVI requirements.
+• English language or Welsh language at GCSE grade B/6 or an equivalent (if you require a Student visa, you must ensure your language qualification complies with UKVI requirements), and

-• eight GCSEs at grade B/6 including double science (or Biology and Chemistry separately), and Maths, or equivalent qualifications (level, subjects and grade).
+• five other GCSEs at grade B/6, or equivalent qualifications (level, subjects and grade).

-Admissions Test You must achieve UCAT (or GAMSAT if you are a graduate) prior to submitting your application (excluding those countries which are exempt).
-We don’t have a minimum threshold score; however, we may use UCAT/GAMSAT scores as part of our selection process.
+You must take the UCAT test in the year of application.
+We don’t have a minimum threshold score; however, we may use UCAT scores as part of our selection process.

 5 Years